 Place the mix in lifts of adequate thickness and compacted at a temperature suitable for obtaining density, surface smoothness, and other specified requirements.
-Place the mixture to the full width by an asphalt paver; strike off in a uniform layer of such depth that, when the work is complete, the required thickness conforms to the grade and contour indicated.
+At daily paving start-up, load the first truck and stage it near the paving operation.
+Process the second and third truck through the MTV and into the paver.
+After the third truck has processed through the MTV and paver, the first truck can be deposited into the MTV and paver.
+If internal temperature of the first truck drops below compaction temperatures, the asphalt mixture will be rejected.
+The method presented in the previous sentences also applies to when a stoppage or delay exceeds one hour.
+Upon arrival, place the mixture to the full width by an asphalt paver; strike off in a uniform layer of such depth that, when the work is completed, the required thickness and conform to the grade and contour indicated.
 Do not broadcast waste mixture onto the mat or recycle it into the paver hopper.
 Collect waste mixture and dispose off site.
 Regulate the speed of the paver to eliminate pulling and tearing of the asphalt mat.
 Begin placement of the mixture along the centerline of a crowned section or on the high side of areas with a one-way slope.
 Place the mixture in consecutive adjacent strips having a minimum width of 3 m 10 feet.
 Offset the longitudinal joint in one course from the longitudinal joint in the course immediately below by at least 300 mm 1 foot; however, locate the joint in the surface course at the centerline of the pavement.
 Offset transverse joints in one course by at least 3 m 10 feet from transverse joints in the previous course.
 Offset transverse joints in adjacent lanes a minimum of 3 m 10 feet.
 On isolated areas where irregularities or unavoidable obstacles make the use of mechanical spreading and finishing equipment impractical, the mixture may be spread and luted by hand tools.
 Construct the free edge of shoulder pavements following a guide (e.g. plumb-bob, stringline, etc.) to prevent various widths of the asphalt shoulder.
 Contractor may elect to cut-back the asphalt edge to maintain consistent shoulder dimensions shown on the plans.